YPPC 2025

-If you’re aged 18-35 and passionate about gas, get the recognition you deserve by entering the YPPC.
+If you’re aged 18-35 and passionate about gas, then gain recognition within the gas industry, and boost your career opportunities by entering the YPPC.

-The YPPC is back for 2024 and nominations are in!
+The YPPC is back for 2025 and nominations open on the 8 October 2024

 Whether you work in pipeline design, asset management, network operations, customer services, innovation or are still studying – if you're involved in the gas industry in some way, entering the YPPC is a great way to enhance your career prospects and be recognised and rewarded for your work.